safepay/rainmachine-willyweather/README.md

 Complete the process with your own information, including your credit card.

+There will now be an API Key on the API Admin page that you can use with RainMachine.

 ## Install and Configure RainMachine Parser
 Download the willyweather.py file from the repository.